Engee documentation

 Dependencies

-To use this parameter, set the Parameterization parameter to Tabulated convection and fin efficiency.
+To use this parameter, set the Parameterization parameters to Tabulated convection and fin efficiency.

 Fluid Properties

-To use this parameter group, set parameterization to Assume rectangular parallel fins.
+To use this group of parameters, set the Parameterization parameter to Assume rectangular parallel fins.

 Fluid kinematic viscosity - Fluid kinematic viscosity